The Clear Edge

 Positioning preparation:

-Conversation script: “Based on client results, pricing is now $6,500 monthly.
-They’re seeing an average $15,000 additional revenue in 90 days.
-That’s a 130% return in the first quarter.
+Her script tied price to outcomes: “Based on client results, pricing is now $6,500 monthly.
+They’re seeing an average $15,000 additional revenue in 90 days—that’s roughly a 130% return in the first quarter.
 Does that pricing make sense for the results?”

-Week 2 result: Validated that $6,500 is acceptable to the market.
-Built confidence through test conversations.
+Week 2 result: she validated that $6,500 was acceptable to the market and built real confidence through those test conversations, not theory.

 Week 3: New Pricing Announcement and Existing Client Communication

 Week 3, Aisha announced the pricing change.
-This is where most operators panic and either don’t communicate clearly or apologize for the increase.
+This is where most operators panic and either communicate vaguely or apologize for the increase; she did neither.

 “Update on pricing structure.